About The Committee

 The Committee meets on Wednesday mornings and public gallery seats can be booked in advance from Visitor Services.
 Committee proceedings are broadcast live via Parliament TV.

-The Committee's planned meeting dates up to summer 2014 are:
+The Committee's planned meeting dates from October to December 2014 are:

 Read the latest report from the Public Audit Committee.